-In the tradition of active vision research, the present article discusses the constraints on optical flow fields that are imposed by the process of active fixation.
-The crucial difference between the present work and traditional optical flow analyses (cf. (Thomas, 1993) for a review) is fixation.
-In the computer vision literature, a previous analysis of optical flow field under fixation has been provided by Raviv and Herman (Raviv & Herman, 1990).
+Active Vision - a paradigm introduced by Bajcsy [2, 3] - provides constraints that allow certain ill-posed problems in Computer Vision to be converted into well-posed ones.
+These constraints arise due to simplifying assumptions about the world and its visual appearance that are satisfied when the camera moves actively.
+In the tradition of such active vision research the present article discusses the constraints on optical flow fields that are imposed by the process of active fixation.
+The crucial difference between the present work and traditional optical flow analyses (cf. [11] for a review) is fixation.
+In the computer vision literature, a previous analysis of optical flow field under fixation has been provided by Raviv and Herman [8].
 As in this paper, they determine the loci of zero flow.
 They also describe the temporal evolution of these loci of zero flow.
-In contrast, our development is done in a different coordinate system using a different representation of optical flow, we analyze the pattern of flow across the entire retina, and we use the sign of a particular projection of flow vectors in order to determine direction of heading.
+In contrast, our development is done in a different coordinate system using a different representation of optical flow, we analyze the pattern of flow across the entire hemispherical retina, and we use the sign of a particular projection of flow vectors in order to determine direction of heading.

-The notion of sign of flow has been previously exploited in work by Fermueller (Fermueller, 1993), who analyzes components of the flow field (so-called normal flow) in terms of sign (cf. also the accompanying article by Fermueller & Aloimonos).
+The notion of sign of flow has been previously exploited in work by Fermueller [4], who analyzes components of the flow field (so-called normal flow) in terms of sign.
 Due to the assumption of normal flow she arrives at very different patterns from ours.
 The simple four-way distinction which we isolate at the periphery cannot be observed using normal flow, which gives rise to areas bounded by conic sections.
 Furthermore, the search over the solution space that is required by her algorithm may make it unrealistic for implementation on a mobile robot.
-In section 7.7, we demonstrate an implementation of our closed-form solution being used to guide a robot to a target.
+In section 8, we demonstrate an implementation of our closed-form solution being used to guide a robot to a target.